 Note that, if multiple users liked the status, they should be comma separated and the printed line should be grammatically correct.
 For example, "France likes this." and "Bob and France like this." and "Bob, Daniel, and France like this."
 Furthermore, the names should appear in alphabetical order.

-import
+import command

 from status import *